-- b) Projects supported by the policy under the Vacant Lot and Adaptive Reuse Incentive Program must be located on a vacant site, contain a derelict principal building, or be within a vacant building and meet the following conditions: - i) If within the Established Neighbourhoods Map, be vacant for a period of at least 48 consecutive months; - ii) If within the City Centre Boundary Map, no vacancy period is required. - c) Special projects developed for the purpose of creating developable vacant sites are not eligible for incentives under this program.
-Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Department. - d) River Landing is excluded from the vacant lot incentive program.
-However, any housing development within River Landing is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - e) Except for the rebate of existing property taxes paid during construction (adaptive re-use only), cash incentives under this policy are paid following completion of construction. - f) Projects assisted under this policy may be eligible for support under other incentive policies or programs (i.e. affordable housing). - g) Projects that do not incur a tax increment upon completion may receive a grant equal to no more than one year's worth of existing taxes. - Properties that are in tax arrears or under an Order to Remedy with the City of Saskatoon are not eligible for support under this policy.
-Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Department. - Property taxes will be assessed each year of the program.
-Properties that are deemed to be in arrears by the City of Saskatoon will immediately be terminated from this program.
+- a) Projects supported by the policy must be located within the Established Neighbourhoods Map (see Appendix A) or the City Centre Boundary Map (see Appendix B). - b) Projects supported by the policy under the Vacant Lot and Adaptive Reuse Incentive Program must be located on a vacant site, contain a derelict principal building, or be within a vacant building and meet the following conditions: - i) If within the Established Neighbourhoods Map, be vacant for a period of at least 48 consecutive months; - ii) If within the City Centre Boundary Map, no vacancy period is required. - c) Special projects developed for the purpose of creating developable vacant sites are not eligible for incentives under this program.
+Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Division. - d) River Landing is excluded from the vacant lot incentive program.
+However, any housing development within River Landing is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - e) Except for the rebate of existing property taxes paid during construction (adaptive re-use only), cash incentives under this Policy are paid following completion of construction. - f) Projects assisted under this Policy may be eligible for support under other incentive policies or programs (i.e. affordable housing). - g) Projects that do not incur a tax increment upon completion may receive a grant equal to no more than one year's worth of existing taxes.

 POLICY TITLE EFFECTIVE DATE UPDATED TO PAGE

-Vacant Lot and Adaptive Reuse March 7, 2011 November 20, 2017 NUMBER
+Vacant Lot and Adaptive Reuse March 7, 2011 December 20, 2023 NUMBER

-Incentive Program 5 of 16
+Incentive Program 5 of 17

-- j) Any housing project located in the City Centre, which does not otherwise meet the criteria of this policy, is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - Any office project located in the City Centre, which does not otherwise meet the criteria of this policy, is eligible for a five-year tax abatement equal to the Earned Incentive Amount. - Any Structured Parking located in the City Centre, which does not otherwise meet the criteria of this policy, is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - Properties that have been subject to a Heritage Impact Statement are only eligible for the Adaptive Reuse Incentive under this policy.
-Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Department.
+- h) Properties that are in tax arrears or under an Order to Remedy with the City of Saskatoon are not eligible for support under this Policy.
+Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Division. - Property taxes will be assessed each year of the program.
+Properties that are deemed to be in arrears by the City of Saskatoon will immediately be terminated from this program. - j) Any housing project located in the City Centre, which does not otherwise meet the criteria of this Policy, is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - k) Any office project located in the City Centre, which does not otherwise meet the criteria of this Policy, is eligible for a five-year tax abatement equal to the Earned Incentive Amount. - Any Structured Parking located in the City Centre, which does not otherwise meet the criteria of this Policy, is eligible for a five-year tax abatement equal to the Maximum Incentive Amount. - m) Properties that have been subject to a Heritage Impact Statement are only eligible for the Adaptive Reuse Incentive under this Policy.
+Exceptions to this provision may be granted at the discretion of the General Manager, Community Services Division. - n) In order to be eligible for grant assistance, completion of construction must occur within a maximum of three years from the approval date.